Edmonton’s New Zoning Bylaw Approved

 Adjusting any process(es) which fail to take into account the needs and opinions of certain populations, such as privileging property owners over renters for notifications of proposed development

 Creating a bylaw that is more approachable in its presentation and easy to understand

 Gender-Based Analysis Plus (GBA+) and Equity Toolkit

 To ensure equity considerations are included in all aspects of the Zoning Bylaw Renewal Initiative, the City created a GBA+ and Equity Toolkit to consider the unintended social impacts of our regulations and take thoughtful and decisive action to create Everyone's Edmonton.

-The GBA+ and Equity Toolkit will help provide City administration with guidance on how best to consider concepts of equity and diversity when drafting zoning rules for the city, including:
+The GBA+ and Equity Toolkit provided City administration with guidance on how best to consider concepts of equity and diversity when drafting zoning rules for the city, including: